-Keywords: Aphid, Whitefly, Leafhopper, Cowpea, Meteorological parameters, Lady bird beetle, Correlation, Succession
+Keywords: Aphid, Whitefly, Leafhopper, Cowpea, Meteorological parameters, Ladybird beetle, Correlation, Succession

 1. INTRODUCTION

 Cowpea, Vigna anguiculata (Linn.)
-Walp. is one of the most important pulse crop grown all over the world, native to Central Africa and commonly known as chola, lobia.
+Walp. is one of the most important pulse crops grown all over the world, native to Central Africa and commonly known as chola, lobia.
 It belongs to the family Fabaceae.
-Cowpea is a warm season crop which is suitable for being grown in subtropical and tropical regions.
-Cowpea is called as vegetable meat due to high amount of protein in grain with better biological value.
-On dry weight basis, cowpea grain contains 23.4 per cent protein, 1.8 per cent fat and 60.3 per cent carbohydrates and it is rich source of lysine and tryptophane (Singh, 1983).
+Cowpea is a warm-season crop that is suitable for being grown in subtropical and tropical regions.
+Cowpea is called vegetable meat due to high amount of protein in the grain with better biological value.
+On a dry weight basis, cowpea grain contains 23.4 per cent protein, 1.8 per cent fat, and 60.3 per cent carbohydrates, and it is a rich source of lysine and tryptophan (Singh, 1983).

 The low productivity of cowpea is attributed to the infestation by insect pests and diseases.
 Sardhana and Verma (1986) reported 21 insect pests of different groups damaging the crop from germination to maturity.
-The important insect species infesting cowpea are aphid, Aphis craccivora Koch; jassid, Empoasca fabae (Harris); thrips, Megaleurothrips distalis Karny; army worm, Mythimna separata (Walker); semilooper, Thysanoplusia orichalcea (Fab.); Leafminer, Phytomyza horticola Meigen and pod borer, Helicoverpa armigera (Hubner) resulting in heavy yield losses (Prasad et al., 1983 and Satpathy et al., 2009).
+The important insect species infesting cowpea are aphid, Aphis craccivora Koch; jassid, Empoasca fabae (Harris); thrips, Megaleurothrips distalis Karny; army worm, Mythimna separata (Walker); semilooper, Thysanoplusia orichalcea (Fab.); Leafminer, Phytomyza horticola Meigen and pod borer, Helicoverpa armigera (Hubner), resulting in heavy yield losses (Prasad et al., 1983 and Satpathy et al., 2009).

-The incidence of insect pests, nature and extent of damage to the crop vary in different regions due to change in agro-climatic conditions.
+The incidence of insect pests, nature and extent of damage to the crop vary in different regions due to changes in agro-climatic conditions.
 For effective pest management, study on the influence of various parameters responsible for population fluctuation on a particular crop may assist in prediction of occurrence in a given area.
 The study gives an idea about peak period of insect pest activity, which may be helpful in developing pest management strategy.

-2. material and methods
+2. Materials and methods

 In order to study the succession and incidence of major sucking insect pests of cowpea five separate plots of 3.0 m x 2.5 m size keeping row to row and plant to plant distance of 30 cm and 10 cm, respectively were maintained.
-The variety RC-19 was sown on 14th July, 2022 and recommended agronomic package of practices were adopted for raising the crop excluding plant protection measures.
+The variety RC-19 was sown on 14th July, 2022 and the recommended agronomic package of practices was adopted for raising the crop, excluding plant protection measures.
 The crop was allowed to have natural infestation and harvested in the first week of October.

 For recording the observations, the crop was left for natural infestation of insect pests.
-The observations on insect pest populations (aphid, leafhopper and whitefly) were recorded on five randomly selected and tagged plants in each plot at weekly interval from the appearance of insect pests till harvest of the crop.
-The observation of aphid population (nymph and adults) were recorded on 10 cm terminal shoot by visual counting method without disturbing the plant.
-The population of leafhopper (nymphs and adults) was recorded on three leaves, viz., one each from top, middle and lower canopy of the plant (Rawat and Sahu, 1973).
-The population of whitefly was recorded by counting the nymphs and adults on three leaves, viz., one each from top, middle and lower canopy of plant.
-For counting the whitefly population, the leaf was held at the petiole by thumb and fore finger and twisted until the entire underside of leaf became clearly visible (Butter and Vir, 1990).
-The data recorded on insect pests and meteorological parameters was statistically analyzed.
+The observations on insect pest populations (aphid, leafhopper, and whitefly) were recorded on five randomly selected and tagged plants in each plot at the weekly interval from the appearance of insect pests till harvest of the crop.
+The observation of aphid population (nymphs and adults) was recorded on a 10 cm terminal shoot by the visual counting method without disturbing the plant.
+The population of leafhopper (nymphs and adults) was recorded on three leaves, viz., one each from the top, middle, and lower canopy of the plant (Rawat and Sahu, 1973).
+The population of whitefly was recorded by counting the nymphs and adults on three leaves, viz., one each from top, middle, and lower canopy of plant.
+For counting the whitefly population, the leaf was held at the petiole by thumb and forefinger and twisted until the entire underside of the leaf became clearly visible (Butter and Vir, 1990).
+The data recorded on insect pests and meteorological parameters were statistically analyzed.
 To interpret the results of succession and incidence of major sucking insect pests on cowpea, simple correlation was computed between population of insect pest, predator and abiotic factors, i.e., the minimum & maximum temperature, relative humidity and rainfall.

-The following formula was used for calculating correlation coefficient (Gupta, 1996):
+The following formula was used for calculating the correlation coefficient (Gupta, 1996):

 N ∑xy – (∑x) (∑y)